 What we both could agree upon, was that this is a generational problem; it’ll take several generations to remedy and to rebuild their tribes and their nations.
 It’ll take generations of dedicated people to re-introduce their age-old wisdom, to bring forward and reclaim their dying languages, and blend and integrate it all with the modern ways of life.
 Time will tell what comes of this new era of their tribal history.
 They are a patient people, if nothing else, and their spirit is returning to them.

-I guess, for me, the pill was a little harder to swallow, given the general consensus that Canada is good and decent; that Canadians are caring, good and decent people.
-If we are — if we aspire to be this, genuinely — there is a lot of work to do yet.
-There is a lot of hidden, suppressed and distorted information and misinformation to air out and to deal with.
-There are stories that need to be documented, and languages to be saved.
+I guess, for me, the pill was a little harder to swallow, given the perceived consensus that Canada is good and decent; that Canadians are caring, good people of conscience.
+If we aspire to be this, genuinely, there is a lot of work to do yet.
+All the hidden, suppressed and distorted information and misinformation needs to be aired out and dealt with.
+There are stories that need to be documented, and languages to be reintroduced and preserved.
 To this day, we’re still rampaging over and through the lands and territories of indigenous peoples.
 To this day, we still are largely ignorant to the suffering and brutality they have endured, and continue to endure.
-To this day, we are still acting on limited, biased understanding and blind arrogance — all in the name of the obviously unsustainable, tired and trite notions of progress and profits.
+To this day, we are still acting on a limited, biased understanding and blind arrogance — all for the obviously unsustainable, tired and trite notions of progress and profits.